 Once the application form has been processed, it will be sent to the applicant by email.
 The traveler can then print a copy to show to the South Korean border authorities on arrival.

-Main Destinations to Visit With Your South Korean Evisa
+Main Destinations to Visit With Your South Korean ETA

-Once you have sorted out your Korean eVisa application and received the travel permit via email, travelers can focus on the fun part of travel planning: designing their Korean holiday itinerary.
+Once you have sorted out your Korean eTA application and received the travel permit via email, travelers can focus on the fun part of travel planning: designing their Korean holiday itinerary.

 As mentioned before, Korea has something to offer for all tastes.
 Lovers of nature will feel at home here as much as those who enjoy cutting-edge architecture and technology.
 From the grand palaces of the Joseon dynasty to picturesque villages on the coast, from ancient temples and shrines to majestic waterfalls in natural parks, you can visit whichever South Korean attraction fits your vacation needs best.

-Find below a few examples of South Korean destinations you’ll be able to visit thanks to the new electronic visa:
+Find below a few examples of South Korean destinations you’ll be able to visit thanks to the new ETA visa-waiver: